twgallo13/collab3pl-command-ce/src/prd.md

 - **Purpose**: Enable data versioning and rollback capabilities
 - **Success Criteria**: Version ID is captured and associated with the import

+### Import Mode Selection
+- **Functionality**: Allow users to choose between "replace" (complete replacement) or "upsert" (update existing, insert new) modes
+- **Purpose**: Provide flexibility in how data updates are applied to the database
+- **Success Criteria**: Mode selection affects the import behavior and is clearly communicated to the user

 ### Comprehensive Validation
 - **Functionality**: Validate data structure, types, business rules, and cross-file references
 - **Purpose**: Prevent corrupted or invalid data from entering the system